-The most perfect 20-mile biking loop in Santa Clara
+The most perfect 17-mile biking loop in Santa Clara

 The Santa Clara loop is basically just a combination of the San Tomas trail with the Guadalupe River trail.
 Here’s the map:

-The route is about 20 miles, which is an ideal length for a bike ride.
-Part of the reason I like this route so much is because of the length (20 miles) and the loop it provides (the loop means you don’t have to reverse course to get back to your starting point).
+The route is about 17.5 miles, which is a good length for a bike ride.
+If you add on some additional mileage to ride from your house to the loop, or if you take an additional leg up to Alviso park (for peaceful bayside views), it can bring that mileage up to 20 or more.
+Part of the reason I like this route so much is because of the length and the loop it provides (the loop means you don’t have to reverse course to get back to your starting point).

 I can confirm that he’s right.
 The fastest I’ve done this route is 1 hour 10 minutes.
 Sometimes I’ll leave during the day and plan to return just before a meeting begins — this gets me moving quickly.
 But other times I’ll approach it more leisurely and spend a good 1 hour 40 minutes or more.

 As a loop, you can hook into this path almost anywhere.
 A most road crossings, there is an opportunity to get onto the path.
 And 75% of the route is on a multi-path trail; the other 25% is on a road with a comfortable bike lane.
 I bike directly from home to hook onto the Benton/San Tomas Expressway intersection, and then I go clockwise around the loop.

 If you don’t live close enough to just hook onto the loop from your house, you could park at the San Tomas Aquino Trailhead at the intersection of Monroe and San Tomas Expressway.
 There’s parking there, and a little park as well.
 Lots of people park here who are using the trail.